anton-kochev/service-bus-inspector/README.md

 2. Press `Enter` to activate a button
 3. Click "Peek messages" to view both main queue and dead-letter queue messages (limited to 10 messages each)
 4. In the dead-letter queue panel, click any message ID to view its full details in the detailed viewer
-5. Press `Ctrl+C` to exit

-Note: "Change queue" button functionality is not yet fully implemented (requires user input for new queue name).
+5. Click "Change queue" to switch to a different queue at runtime (displays input form for new queue name)
+6. Click "Reset queue" twice to confirm and purge all messages from both main queue and dead-letter queue
+7. Press `Ctrl+C` to exit

 ## Build